digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/identity.rst

 itself is not certified and the legal ownership cannot be verified: we just need to believe it.
 As an example, if we look at our local certificate store on our device, then we just believe that a certain root is owned by a named certificate authority.
-And our believe is rooted in the trust into our operating system provider that they have included only legitimate keys.
+And our belief is rooted in the trust into our operating system provider that they have included only legitimate keys.

-As such, any link between legal identities to cryptographic keys through certificates is based on a believe that the entity controlling the root key is honest and ensured that everybody attached to the trust-root has been appropriately vetted.
+As such, any link between legal identities to cryptographic keys through certificates is based on a belief that the entity controlling the root key is honest and ensured that everybody attached to the trust-root has been appropriately vetted.
 Therefore, we can only believe that legal identities are properly associated, but verifying it in the absolute sense is very difficult,